Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: Convergence analysis

 Proposition~\ref{prop_2} implies that, by using an increasing batch size, Async-SGDI with a constant step-size converges at rate $o(1/k)$.
 However, as batch size increases, the runtime per iteration would also become longer.
 Hence, it is unclear whether the number of iteration is a good convergence performance metric.
 To resolve this ambiguity, we first note that we only need the batch size to grow at a rate $\omega(k)$.
 According to the small-omega definition, the batch size can grow linearly with an arbitrarily small slope, i.e., the batch size increases very slowly.
 Second, with constant step-size, the algorithm is much more stable numerically.
-We further provide some runtime simulation results in Appendix to demonstrate the efficiency of Async-SGDI.